Mitigation of Magnetic Flux Trapping in Superconducting Electronics Using Moats: Trapped Flux in an Isolated Moat

-The problem of trapping flux quanta in openings (cylindrical pores, columnar defects, antidots) in superconductors has been studied theoretically and experimentally since the pioneering work by Mkrtchyan and Schmidt \cite{mkrtchyan1972interaction, Schmidt1974Vortices}, who showed that an opening in a superconductor always has an attractive potential for vortices, similar to the interaction with an image antivortex, while the potential of the opening filled with one flux quanta is attractive at small distances and repulsive at large distances from the opening.
-They showed that the number of flux quanta at which the potential becomes repulsive at all distances, i.e., the maximum number of flux quanta that can be attracted and trapped into a cylindrical opening with radius $R << \lambda(T)$, called the saturation number $N_s$, is given by which is approximated by $R/2\xi(T)$ for $R\gg \xi(T)$, where $\lambda(T)$ and $\xi(T)$ are the temperature-dependent magnetic field penetration depth and coherence length, respectively; see also \cite{buzdin1993multiple, buzdin1994theory, nordborg2000interaction, doria2002multiple} and references therein.
+which reduces to $R/2\xi(T)$ for $R\gg \xi(T)$, where $\lambda(T)$ and $\xi(T)$ are the temperature-dependent magnetic field penetration depth and coherence length, respectively; see also \cite{buzdin1993multiple, buzdin1994theory, nordborg2000interaction, doria2002multiple} and references therein.
 According to Buzdin \cite{buzdin1993multiple}, the $N_s=2$ flux state of a circular hole in the film is energetically stable if $R^3 > \xi(T)\,\lambda(T)^2$.
 In large magnetic fields, the saturation number changes to approximately $R^2/\xi(T)^2$ due to interaction with (pressure created by) adjacent vortices \cite{doria2000maximum}.
 Trapping of multiple vortices in dense arrays of circular holes, following roughly the latter dependence, was observed, e.g., in \cite{bezryadin1996nucleation}.
 Calculations in \cite{buzdin1993multiple, buzdin1994theory, nordborg2000interaction, doria2002multiple,doria2000maximum}, assume that the hole filling by flux quanta occurs sequentially, one by one, and use London or Ginzburg-Landau \cite{ginzburg1950zh} free energy to find the $N_s$ value at which the hole potential changes from attractive to repulsive for the next, $N_{s+1}$, vortex at any vortex-hole separation.
 This scenario, however, is unlikely to take place during the superconducting transition of a thin film in a weak perpendicular magnetic field because it implies that the Meissner state of the entire film and vortices with currents circulating on a large $\lambda(T)^2/d$ scale comparable to the spacing between moats and the film width are fully formed at any temperature arbitrarily close to $T_c$.
 Instead, magnetic flux is probably pushed gradually out from the film simultaneously with the formation of the macroscopic coherent state and circulating currents.

 Regardless of the exact trapping dynamics, the flux saturation number, i.e., the maximum number of flux quanta which can be held in a moat, can be estimated from the fluxoid quantization in superconductors